AnneKGoodfriend/menuGenerator/ReadMe.md

 Now we have a Recipe Generator!
 Well done!

 Our Recipe Generator is pretty nifty.
-It can combine lists of foods, filter out particular types of ingredients, and modify the flavors of the resulting recipe.
+It can combine lists of foods, filter out particular types of ingredients, and modifies the flavors of the resulting recipe.

 The final code should be in your editor and it should look something like this: